Why Do We Need Storage and Handling Facilities?

 Locate storage buildings on a well drained site.
 An example of a small storage building is shown in Figure 3.

 Field loading of chemicals moves the handling site farther from the farmstead and potentially from the well.
 Use a nurse tank to supply water to fill the sprayer and add chemicals at the field location.
 Field loading of chemicals will be exempt from secondary containment if you vary the location of the mixing/ loading site.
 The law requires you to report and clean up spills.
 The liability associated with and the cost of clean-up falls to the person or firm responsible for the spill.

 When finishing a field, mix only the amount required to finish spraying the field.
 Clean the tank by adding water, at least 10 percent of tank volume, to remove chemical residue.
 This creates a 2 to 3 percent labeled solution.
 Then you can spray this material back over the field.
 Wash the exterior at the same time, but avoid repeated washing in the same location; stay clear of wells, surface water bodies and field drains.
-This will allow fo 0041 r the residue to be left in the field of pesticide destination.
+Th 0051 is will allow for the residue to be left in the field of pesticide destination.
 M 5FF4 oving the site each time the sprayer is filled will prevent chronic spills from saturating the site.

 Temporary/Transportable Synthetic Facilities

 Several manufacturers market portable, flexible or inflatable walled, synthetic, drive-over mixing/loading pads that fold up for transport.
 These units are used at remote or satellite operations for temporary field mixing/ loading to catch drips and spills.
 They are not used for permanent mixing/loading facilities.
 A small sump pump can recover diluted pesticide spills and rinsate.
 There may be more development and use of portable mixing/ loading systems as applicators try to reduce the risk of field spills.